genielab/genielab.github.io/_posts/2019-04-16-got_survival_analysis.md

 where $$\lambda_0(t)$$ is the non-parametric baseline hazard function and $$\bf{\beta}\bf{X}$$ is a linear parametric model using features of the individuals, transformed by an exponential function.

+For our analysis further, we would utilize both KM and Cox PH approaches.

 ## Kaplan-Meier Model Estimate for GoT characters

 ### Data Preparation